Standards and Policies

 - Women may wear make-up in moderation.

 - Fingernails should kept short, clean, neatly manicured and not extend one-quarter inch past the fingertips.
 Artificial nails and nail jewelry are prohibited per Health Department regulations in any patient care role.
 Artificial nails are defined as any application of a product to the nail to include, but not limited to, acrylic, overlay, tips or silk wraps (does not refer to nail polish).
-Chipped nail polish is not permitted.
+Nail polish is not permitted.

 - There will be no visible tattoos; any visible tattoo must be covered with a bandage or clothing.